Microlensing of long-duration gravitational wave signals originating from Galactic sources: Microlensing of Gravitational Waves

 where $\psi(x)$ is the effective lensing potential, which is the gravitational potential of the lens mass distribution projected onto the lens plane, and $\phi_{m}(y)$ is a constant picked to set the minimum value of the time-delay to zero.

-When the wavelength of a signal is significantly smaller than the Schwarzschild radius of the lens, the resulting limit is known as the geometric optics (GO) limit.
-It is valid in the EM domain across nearly all astrophysically relevant settings.
-Similarly, for GW signals detectable in the LVK band of $10\;\mathrm{Hz} < f < 1\; \mathrm{kHz} $, i.e., having wavelengths $10^5\; \mathrm{m} < \lambda < 10^7\; \mathrm{m} $ the lensing by galaxy-sized deflectors can safely be described within GO.
-Such scenario would be characterized by multiple signals having a definite magnification and parity arriving with respective time delays.
-These signals (images) occur at the stationary points of the time-delay surface where the magnification and the parity of the signals depend of the nature of this stationary point.
-The measured time-delay of these signals is related to the Fermat potential via the relation~\cite{10.1143/PTPS.133.137, Takahashi_2003}
+When the wavelength of a signal is significantly smaller than the Schwarzschild radius of the lens, the condition is referred to as the geometric optics (GO) limit.
+Under this limit, multiple signals having a definite magnification arriving with respective time delays~\cite{10.1143/PTPS.133.137, Takahashi_2003, Petters}.

-By applying the semi-classical approximation, only the stationary points of the time delay contribute to the amplification factor~\cite{10.1143/PTPS.133.137, Takahashi_2003}, which can be written as\footnote{The notation $\mathcal{A}_{\mathrm{GO}}$ denotes amplification factor in geometrical limit.}:

-where $\mu_{j}$ represents the magnification, and $\tau_{j}$ denotes the time delay of the $j$th image under consideration.
-The factor $n_{j}$ is referred to as the Morse index~\cite{Petters}, which introduces a topological phase shift $e^{-i\pi n_j}$.
-The values that $n_{j}$ can take are 0, 0.5, and 1, depending on the image taking place at the minimum, saddle, or maximum of the time-delay surface, respectively.
 Conversely, when the signal's wavelength is comparable or larger than the Schwarzschild radius of the lens, one is in the wave optics (WO) limit, where a frequency dependent amplification of the waveform occurs.